 She deals roughly

 The word "She" refers to the female ostrich.

 her labor

 the work that she does when she lays the eggs

 might have been in vain

 If the chicks die, all of her work was useless.
-Alternate translation: "might have been useless if the chicks die" (See: Assumed Knowledge and Implicit Information)
+Alternate translation: "might have been useless if the chicks die" (See: Assumed Knowledge and Implicit Information (p.1130)) (See: Assumed Knowledge and Implicit Information (p.1130))

-ULT

-16 She deals roughly with her young ones as if they were not hers; she does not fear that her labor might have been in vain,

 deprived her of wisdom

-"made her forget wisdom" or "not given her wisdom"
+Alternate translation: "made her forget wisdom" or "not given her wisdom"

 understanding

 See how you translated this in Job 11:6.

-ULT

-17 because God has deprived her of wisdom and has not given her any understanding.

 When she runs

 This verse is in contrast to her weakness in caring for her chicks.
 Alternate translation: "However, when she runs"

-ULT

-18 When she runs swiftly, she laughs in scorn at the horse and its rider.

-she laughs ... its rider
+she laughs & its rider

 It is implied that she laughs because she is faster than the horse.
-Alternate translation: "she laughs ... its rider because she can run faster than the horse" (See: Assumed Knowledge and Implicit Information)
+Alternate translation: "she laughs ... its rider because she can run faster than the horse" (See: Assumed Knowledge and Implicit Information (p.1130)) (See: Assumed Knowledge and Implicit Information (p.1130))

 General Information:

+General Information:

 Yahweh uses three questions to emphasize that Job is not like Yahweh because Job cannot control the wild horse.
-(See: Rhetorical Question) ULT 19 Have you given the horse his strength?
-Did you clothe his neck with his flowing mane?
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216))

 Connecting Statement:

+Connecting Statement:

+Yahweh continues to challenge Job.